MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Navigating

-Pipeline queries can then be `run` on data knot.
-For example, to list all department names, we write:
+Pipeline queries can be `run` on data knot.
+For example, to list all department names, we write `It.department.name`:

     run(ChicagoData, It.department.name)
     #=>